 What is our status on reaching our goal?

 This is a fairly new goal for us.
 We didn’t try zip lining until our kids were older because so many of the zip lines have age and/or size requirements for kids.
-Since 2015 we have been on four zip lines:
+Since 2015 we have been on these zip lines:

 Where do we want to go next for this goal?